-In Ghana, major hop sites have their BBU, TX units, and other auxiliary electronic equipment located in a shelter.
-These shelters are fitted with AC systems to dissipate the heat generated and maintain a constant temperature of about 25 °C - 28 °C. Depending on the mobile operator, the BB may be located in the same shelter as BBUs, TXs, and other auxiliary electronic equipment or they may be housed in a separate shelter fitted with an AC system.
+In Ghana, major telecomunication backbone sites (the nerve centers of a high speed network) have their BBU, TXm units, and other auxiliary electronic equipment located in a shelter.
+These shelters are fitted with AC systems to dissipate the heat generated and maintain a constant temperature of about $25^{\circ}$ C - $28^{\circ}$ C.

-Unfortunately, many of the electronic units found in the shelters are cooled unnecessarily as the AC systems run all year round and do not discriminate between the equipment that generates heat and those that do not.
-The impact of the AC systems running all year round on power consumption is so high that it affects negatively the operating cost of the network operators.
-To reduce this huge amount of high-power consumption, a variety of different techniques have been evaluated by network operators.
-The techniques include modifying building envelopes, upgrading AC systems, installation of monitoring/control systems, improving indoor airflow delivery, utilising renewable energy, and enhancing energy efficiency (Haghighi, 2016b).
-This work provides an alternative way to cool the equipment in a shelter of a CS, instead of using AC systems.
-This alternative intends to achieve the goal of cooling the equipment but at the same time reducing power consumption thus reducing the cost of managing these structures.
+Unfortunately, many electronic units found in the shelters are cooled unnecessarily as the AC systems run all year round and do not discriminate between the equipment that generates heat and those that do not.
+The impact of the AC systems running all year round on power consumption is so high that it negatively affects the operating cost of the network operators.
+To reduce this massive amount of high-power consumption, network operators have evaluated a variety of different techniques.
+The techniques include modifying building envelopes, upgrading AC systems, installing monitoring/control systems, improving indoor airflow delivery, Free Cooling (FC), utilising renewable energy, and enhancing energy efficiency (Haghighi, 2015).